HeadphoneCairn/Roudi/README.md

 If you'd like to have a case for Midiboy and have access to a 3D printer, you can use one of the stls available in the **cases** folder of this repository.
 They are also available on [Thingiverse](https://www.thingiverse.com/thing:4878526).
-There is a basic (named A) and a more advanced case (named B, as seen in the image below).
+There is a basic case (called A) and a more advanced one (as seen in the image below, called B).
 Note that the repo also contains some stls to print out a stand to tilt the device.

 ![Nice case](images/case.png)